Skip navigation

 Having studied at both Newcastle and Northumbria Universities I was admitted to the Roll of Solicitors in August 2008.

-I am an experienced practitioner in all aspects of family law including, divorce and financial separation, domestic abuse, private law children disputes and child protection matters.
+I have extensive experience across the full range of family law, including divorce and financial settlements, domestic abuse, private law children disputes, and child protection proceedings.

 Academic Case Workers: